isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * [GSL.util: Utilities](#SS-utilities)
 * [GSL.concept: Concepts](#SS-gsl-concepts)

-We plan for a "ISO C++ standard style" semi-formal specification of the GSL.
+We plan for a “ISO C++ standard style” semi-formal specification of the GSL.

 We rely on the ISO C++ standard library and hope for parts of the GSL to be absorbed into the standard library.